The Rise of Social Media Surveys

 Social media networks are an area where specific audiences can be easily targeted for different surveys.
-Traditional demographic models can be used, including age, location, gender and other factors, to direct surveys to the people that need to be targeted, and at the same time surveys will be conducted with a really random sample.
+Traditional demographic models can be used, including age, location, gender, and other factors, to direct surveys to the people that need to be targeted, and at the same time surveys will be conducted with a really random sample.

-Companies which rely social media surveys for gathering and analyzing data are also aware that a vast number of people use social media on their smartphones, so when they set out to conduct surveys through social networks, they also rely on that prerequisite.
+Companies which rely on social media surveys for gathering and analyzing data are also aware that a vast number of people use social media on their smartphones, so when they set out to conduct surveys through social networks, they also rely on that prerequisite.
 The substantial amount of time people spend on social media is a formidable factor.

 It’s arguably the best channel to reach affluent young professionals.
-In the UK, 75% of smartphone users never make phone calls, and this aversion for talking over the phone is even more prevalent among millennials.
+In the UK, 75% of smartphone users never make phone calls, and this aversion to talking over the phone is even more prevalent among millennials.

 Surveying affluent young professionals is not an easy task.
 Such individuals have smartphones and probably no landlines.
 As a result, they are very unlikely to answer the phone and accept to answer a survey, and they’re even less likely to join a web panel and answer online surveys in the hope of making a few cents per survey.

 However, it seems they’re not too busy to spend time scrolling through their Facebook feed.
 As a matter of fact, Canadians making more than $100,000 per year are more likely to spend time on social platforms.

 And the beautiful thing about advertising surveys on Facebook is that its users, who spend on average 41 minutes a day on the network, are not looking for something specific to accomplish while doing so.
 As a result, they are much more receptive to doing something they didn’t intend to do during their session, like filling an online survey for example.